roblabs/xyz-raster-sources/readme.md

   <hr />

-  <h2 id="use-in-a-mapbox-or-maplibre-style">Use in a Mapbox or MapLibre Style</h2>
+  <h2 id="mapbox-or-maplibre-style">Mapbox or MapLibre Style</h2>

   <p>Tiles for use in Mapbox or MapLibre for mobile or web applications, can easily be configured.
-See the <a href="styles" target="blank">styles</a> directory for sample style JSON.</p>
+See the <a href="styles" target="blank">styles</a> directory for sample style JSON.
+These styles follow the <a href="https://github.com/mapbox/tilejson-spec/tree/master/3.0.0">TileJSON <code class="language-plaintext highlighter-rouge">v3.0.0</code></a> specification.</p>

   <p>You can also find several styles hosted by MapLibre.org.
 See <a href="https://github.com/maplibre/demotiles">https://github.com/maplibre/demotiles</a>.</p>